Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 Course Delivery

 The Musco School of Nursing and Health Professions programs blend three instructional strategies to produce an engaged learning curriculum.
-The first strategy is immersion: our programs include face-to-face meetings conducted at the Irvine campus or regional locations 3-4 day sessions.
-Immersion sessions are conducted 3-4 times during the program: at the beginning, middle and at the end of the program.
-During these immersion sessions, students may receive orientation instruction; learn advanced practice clinical skills, work as teams with peers and mentors, participate in demonstrations, simulation exercises, assessments or evaluations, complete hands-on skills training in a simulation center using standardized patients, manikins, or three-dimensional gaming, and/ or present their work on scholarship projects to peers, faculty, and community members.
-The second strategy is practicum experience: our programs include supervised clinical practice residencies conducted where the student lives or works.
-The third is self-directed study: all courses include online lectures, discussions, social networking, demonstrations, tutorials, readings, and/or other homework.
-Many courses may include additional real-time instruction via web conference, phone conference, and/or live chat sessions.
+The first strategy is Immersion: our programs include a blend of virtual, hybrid, and/or face-to-face meetings in 1-4 day sessions.
+Immersion sessions are conducted up to five times during the program.
+During these immersion sessions, students may receive orientation instruction; work as teams with peers and mentors and participate in demonstrations, simulation exercises, assessments and/or evaluations.
+The second strategy is practicum experience: our programs include clinical and DNP project rotations conducted where the student lives or works.
+The third strategy is self-directed study: courses include online lectures, discussions, social networking, demonstrations, tutorials, readings, and/or other homework.
+Most courses include additional real-time instruction via web conference, phone conference, and/or live chat sessions.
+Students may need to reduce work hours to accomodate completion of the DNP Project (510 residency hours) and specialty clinical practicum (510 hours).

 Attendance: Students may be dismissed from the program at the Dean’s discretion due to absence from required meetings.